iArunava/Hover-Pad/README.md

 # Hover Pad

-Hover Pad is a website that features a square grid of variable length hovering over which changes the color of the square.<br/>
+Hover Pad is a web application that features a square grid of variable length (25x25 default) hovering over which changes the color of the square block which is being hovered on to a chosen color.<br/>
 The Color can be choosen from a range of colors available.
+The application features a special color called 'Rainbow', choosing which the squares are colored with a random color from the available colors.

 # Contributing